 Sport specific information

-She was chosen as Cuba's flag bearer for the opening ceremony of the 2012 Paralympic Games in London, and the closing ceremony of the 2015 Parapan American Games in Toronto, ON, Canada. (paralympic.org, 15 Aug 2015; paralympic.org, 29 Aug 2012)
+She was flag bearer for Cuba at the opening ceremony of the 2016 Paralympic Games in Rio de Janeiro.
+She carried out the same role at the opening ceremony of the 2012 Games in London and the closing ceremony of the 2015 Parapan American Games in Toronto, ON, Canada. (deportes.terra.com.co, 02 Aug 2016; paralympic.org, 15 Aug 2015, 29 Aug 2012)

-She took time away from competition after the 2012 Paralympic Games in London as she was pregnant.
-She returned in 2013, three months after giving birth. (trabajadores.cu, 17 Apr 2016)
+She took time away from competition following the 2012 Paralympic Games in London to give birth to her daughter.
+She returned to the sport in 2015. (paralympic.org, 14 Mar 2019; trabajadores.cu, 17 Apr 2016)

 |Women's 100 m T13||Heat 1||2|